Warrant Issued for Suspect in Brown University Shooting

-Saturday’s shooting occurred in the older part of the college’s engineering building, which reportedly lacked cameras.
+Saturday’s shooting at Brown, an Ivy League school in Providence, Rhode Island, took place in the school’s engineering building as students were studying for final exams, CrimeOnline reported.
 The masked shooter is believed to have entered that building via a residential street, also possibly explaining why there are no clear pictures of the suspect.

 Meanwhile, officials have asked residents to review their security and phone footage, as they believe the shooter may have been in the area a week before the deadly mass shooting.